kurves/Deploy-Infrastructure-as-Code-IaC/AGREADME.md

 ## SAcaling policy

 A Scaling policy is the citeria used to decide when to add or remove servers from auto scaling Group.

+## Launch Configuration

+A launch configuration is a template or a recipe
+IOt is a saved resource that stores the configuration deatails of an EC2 instance, such as the AMI, instance-type  and security Group.